jzhoulab/quasildr/README.md

 ## Documentation
 See documentation [here](https://quasildr.readthedocs.io/en/latest/main.html).

-“Quasilinear” approaches: GraphDR - visualization and general-purpose representation
+# GraphDR - visualization and general-purpose representation:
+GraphDR is a nonlinear representation method that preserves the interpretation of a corresponding linear space, while being able to well represent cell identities like nonlinear methods.
+Unlike popular nonlinear methods, GraphDR allows direct comparison across datasets by applying a common linear transform.
+GraphDR also supports incorporating complex experiment design through graph construction (see example from manuscript and ./Manuscript directory).
+ GraphDR is also very fast.
+It can process a 1.5 million-cell dataset in 5min (CPU) or 1.5min (CPU) and can easily scale to even larger datasets.
 ![Schematic overview of GraphDR](https://github.com/jzthree/quasildr/blob/master/docs/source/_static/GraphDR.png "GraphDR")

-“Quasilinear” approaches: StructDR - flexible structure extraction and inference of confidence sets
+# StructDR - flexible structure extraction and inference of confidence sets:
+StructDR is based on nonparametric density ridge estimation (NRE).
+StructDR is a flexible framework for structure extraction for single-cell data that unifies cluster, trajectory, and surface estimation by casting these problems as identifying 0-, 1-, and 2- dimensional density ridges.
+StructDR also support adaptively decides ridge dimensionality based on data.
+When used with linear representation such as PCA, StructDR allows inference of confidence sets of density ridge positions.
+This allows, for example, estimation of uncertainties of the developmental trajectories extracted.
 ![Schematic overview of StructDR](https://github.com/jzthree/quasildr/blob/master/docs/source/_static/StructDR.png "StructDR")

-## Commandline tools
+## Command-line tools

-We provide commandline tools for quick access to most commonly used quasildr functions, with typical data preprocessing and post processing options built-in.
+We provide command-line tools for quick access to most commonly used quasildr functions, with typical data preprocessing and post processing options built-in.
 You can add the `-h` option to access help information to each tool.

 * run_graphdr.py
 ```